zubinkadva/dms/README.md

 # Document Management System (DMS)

+## When?

-My final year Master Of Computer Applications (MCA) internship project developed (not entirely by me) for dMACQ Software Private Ltd.
+6th semester - 3rd (final) year - Internship at dMACQ Software Private Ltd., My final year Master Of Computer Applications (MCA), 2014-15

-It uses PHP as front end interface and MySQL for back end storage.
+## What?

-It is management of company documents using rule based access techniques.
+- Management of company documents using rule based access techniques.

-It uses advanced web technologies viz.
-HTML5, CSS, Javascript, jQuery, AJAX, Perl.
+## Technologies

+- PHP
+- MySQL
+- HTML5
+- CSS
+- Javascript
+- jQuery
+- AJAX
+- Perl

-This repository does not contain any code, simply documentation stuff; but nevertheless, since I have done work, it is part of my github repositories.
+*This repository does not contain any code, simply documentation stuff; but nevertheless, since I have done work, it is part of my github repositories*